Skip to main content

 Community Resources

-• Asian American Health Initiative - The mission of the Asian American Health Initiative (AAHI), part of the Montgomery County Department of Health and Human Services, is to improve the health and wellness of Asian American communities in Montgomery County by applying equity, community engagement, and data-driven approaches.
+• Asian American Health Initiative (AAHI) - AAHI's mission is to improve the health and wellness of Asian American communities in Montgomery County by applying equity, community engagement, and data-driven approaches.

-• Asian American Youth Leadership Empowerment and Development - AALEAD’s mission is to support low-income and underserved Asian Pacific American youth with educational empowerment, identity development, and leadership opportunities through after school, summer, and mentoring programs.
+• Asian American Youth Leadership Empowerment and Development (AALEAD) - AALEAD’s mission is to support low-income and underserved Asian Pacific American youth in the DMV with educational empowerment, identity development, and leadership opportunities through after school, summer, and mentoring programs.

-• Asian/Pacific Islander Domestic Violence Resource Project - The Asian/Pacific Islander Domestic Violence Resource Project (DVRP) is a non-profit organization in Washington, DC.
-Our mission is to address, prevent, and end domestic violence and sexual assault in Asian/Pacific Islander communities while empowering survivors to rebuild their lives after abuse.
+• Asian/Pacific Islander Domestic Violence Resource Project (DVRP) - DVRP’s mission is to address, prevent, and end domestic violence and sexual assault in Asian/Pacific Islander communities in the DMV while empowering survivors to rebuild their lives after abuse.

 • Hālau Nohona Hawaiʻi - Hālau Nohona Hawaiʻi refers to all things anchored in Hawaiian; living the Hawaiian way.
-We are a 501(c)(3) non-profit Hawaiian cultural organization serving members of the DMV community.
-Our goal is to enrich and make a positive impact on our communities by sharing the spirit of aloha.
+This Hawaiian cultural organization serves members of the DMV community.
+Their goal is to enrich and make a positive impact on their communities by sharing the spirit of aloha.

-• Asian American Studies Program at the University of Maryland - AAST is an ethnic studies program that focuses on the histories, identities, and experiences of Asian Americans and Pacific Islanders.
+• Asian American Studies Program at the University of Maryland (AAST) - AAST is an ethnic studies program that focuses on the histories, identities, and experiences of persons who have immigrant and ancestral ties to any region of Asia and the Pacific..

-• AQUA DC - Asian and Pacific Islander Queers United for Action (AQUA) is a volunteer-based social and advocacy organization for the queer and transgender members of Asian and Pacific Islander (API) communities in the Washington, D.C., metropolitan area.
-To achieve this overall vision, AQUA works closely with other API and queer-identified organizations through advocacy, coalition building, education, networking, outreach, and support events.
+• Asian and Pacific Islander Queers United for Action (AQUA) - AQUA is a social and advocacy organization for the queer and transgender members of Asian and Pacific Islander (API) communities in the DMV.

-• 1882 Foundation - The 1882 Foundation, a non-profit, non-partisan organization approved by IRS, seeks to broaden public awareness of the history and continuing significance of the Chinese Exclusion Act of 1882.
+• 1882 Foundation - The 1882 Foundation seeks to broaden public awareness of the history and continuing significance of the Chinese Exclusion Act of 1882.

 • Governor’s Commission on Asian Pacific American Affairs - The Governor’s Commission on Asian Pacific American Affairs engages, educates, and empowers the AAPI community in Maryland.
 It advises the government, advances solutions, and serves as a resource to ensure the economic, educational, health, and social well-being of Asian American and Pacific Islander constituents.